 May 3rd update: Production delays in carbon manufacturing seem to be some of the toughest right now.
 The additional manual labor involved in carbon frame manufacturing has set us back further than the steel Flaanimals are.
 Carbon finishing such as sanding and painting in Taiwan is done by subcontractors that are used by a lot of the same bike companies.
 Paint, putty, and sanding are the final steps for our frames and they are being completed as we speak, but our frustration is that we seem to be taking delays as other companies get their frames moved up the queue in front of us, bumping our bikes down the list.

 Current schedule has production completing May 20th.
 After QC check they would ship via air on or close to the 24th (per air courier schedules).
-Arriving in Denver end of May.
+We will fly in as many frames as we can afford arriving in Denver end of May.
+Air freight costs are approximately 10x that of ocean freight costs so we are not able to fly in every frame.
+The balance of frames will ship via ocean and typical ocean transit time is 25-30 days.

 Potential for future delays include delays in painting or if QC catches any paint issues that have to go back for correction.